cschladetsch/TechnicalPolicy/TechnicalPolicy.md

 ## 3. Git

 Using [git](https://git-scm.com/) is considered a part of professional competency.
-You should feel comfortable to use it without breaking things - just as much as using _Maya_ or _PhotoShop_ or _Visual Studio_ or _Unity3d_.
+You should feel comfortable using it without breaking things - just as much as using _Maya_ or _PhotoShop_ or _Visual Studio_ or _Unity3d_.

-Thankfully, there's a worm-hole within git itself.
-What makes it so hard to use means you can't really irrevocably break anything or lose work unless you go out of your way and do things you do not understand.
+Thankfully, there's a wormhole within git itself.
+What makes it so hard to use is that you can't really irrevocably break anything or lose work unless you go out of your way and do things you do not understand.

 At least read about [git stash](https://git-scm.com/book/en/v1/Git-Tools-Stashing) if you're unsure about things.
 Yes, this is extra thought and knowledge required from you.